(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Analysis of the impact of the stepsize and stochasticity on

-We first visualise in \Cref{fig:Gain} (right) a typical shape of $\rm Gain _\gamma$ from SGD and GD trained with large stepsizes.
-In \Cref{fig:Gain} (right), we see that GD and SGD indeed lead to different shapes of $\rm Gain _\gamma$.
-Importantly, we see that for GD, the magnitude of $\rm Gain _\gamma$ is higher for coordinates in the support of $\beta^\star_{\ell_1}$.
-This is undesirable as based on our discussion above: the coordinates with high gain magnitude are adversely weighted in the asymptotic limit of $\psi_{\balpha_\infty}$.
-This would explain the observation that GD in this regime has bad sparse recovery guarantees in spite of having small scale of $\balpha_\infty$.
+In this section, we restrict our presentation to single batch SGD ($b=1$) and full batch GD ($b=n$).
+When visualising the typical shape of $\rm Gain _\gamma$ for large stepsizes (see \Cref{fig:Gain} - right), we note that GD and SGD behave very differently.
+For GD, the magnitude of $\rm Gain _\gamma$ is higher for coordinates in the support of $\beta^\star_{\ell_1}$ and thus these coordinates are adversely weighted in the asymptotic limit of $\psi_{\balpha_\infty}$ (per \eqref{eq:shape}).
+This explains the distinction seed in \cref{fig:main_theorem}, where GD in this regime has poor sparse recovery despite having a small scale of $\balpha_\infty$, as opposed to SGD that behaves well.